Company secretaries work in a strategic and influential way to ensure that a company operates within the law

 - Formal business wear is generally expected.

 - Jobs are widely available.
-Opportunities exist in most major towns and cities, although positions with blue chip companies are mainly at head offices in London and larger cities.
+Opportunities exist in most major towns and cities, although positions with blue chip companies are mainly found at head offices in London and other large cities.

 Although this area of work is open to all graduates, the following subjects may be preferred and can offer some exemptions from the professional examinations: